translate/translate/docs/development/styleguide.rst

   - The ``#`` symbol (pound or hash) is used to start comments.
   - A space must follow the ``#`` between any written text.
   - Line length must be observed.
-  - Inline comments are preceeded by two spaces.
+  - Inline comments are preceded by two spaces.
   - Write sentences correctly: proper capitalisation and punctuation.

   Good::